 The Cleveland property division lawyers have helped our clients navigate the complex and emotional property division process for over four decades.
 We have seen first-hand the many challenges couples face when attempting to divide their assets.
-That is why we are here to offer expert legal guidance throughout the property division process as well as the many other matters relating to your divorces, such as spousal support, child support, and child custody.
+That is why we are here to offer expert legal guidance throughout the property division process and the many other matters relating to your divorces, such as spousal support, child support, and child custody.

 When you work with Slater & Zurz, you can be assured knowing we will work hard to ensure your property is divided fairly and that the outcome of your divorce or legal separation is in line with your needs and objectives.

 Disagreements can quickly arise when a couple determines whether certain assets should be considered marital property or a spouse’s separate property.